CommitteeOfZero/polyversal-coz-linux-patcher/README.md

 ## Troubleshooting

-If you run into any problems running the Polyversal Linux Steam Patcher for the Committee of Zero's Science Adventure Steam Patches on Linux, please feel free to file an issue or pull request in relation. **Please do not complain to the Committee of Zero directly**: if you need someone to yell at, ping `macitron3000` in `#bug-reports` on the CoZ server.
+If you run into any problems running the Polyversal Linux Steam Patcher for the Committee of Zero's Science Adventure Steam Patches on Linux, please feel free to file an issue or pull request in relation.

 The PLSPfCoZSASPoL has been tested on Arch Linux, Fedora 37, and SteamOS 3.x, so pull requests to address issues specific to other Linux distributions are especially appreciated.